 - In 2016, 10% of Chinese people chose Africa as their favorite destination

-- To increase the number of tourists from China, Morocco and Tunisia allowed Chinese netizens to travel without any visa to be required (And it worked… in 1 year, Morocco went from 700 Chinese tourists to 7000 the next year)
+- To increase the number of tourists from China, Morocco, and Tunisia allowed Chinese netizens to travel without any visa to be required (And it worked… in 1 year, Morocco went from 700 Chinese tourists to 7000 the next year)

 - South Africa

-In 2017, it was 800,000 Chinese tourists visiting Africa.
+In 2017, it was 800,000 Chinese tourists visited Africa.
 It looks pretty less compared to the 60 million people coming into the continent.
 But we can’t help to notice that this figure is growing every year.
 There is now a new trend to be established saying that yearly, Africa sees a constant rise of Chinese tourists.

 A new trend in development:

-As a travel agency, hotel or other economic actor operating in the Tourism industry, how can you take advantage of this situation and attract new Chinese customers?
+As a travel agency, hotel, or other economic actor operating in the Tourism industry, how can you take advantage of this situation and attract new Chinese customers?
 How can you be sure that they’ll use your services instead of your competitors or even worst, a Chinese tour operator?

-Understand here that wherever the country you come from, if you want to do business with Chinese people, the only real competitive advantage you’ll get is an efficient digital branding.
+Understand here that wherever the country you come from, if you want to do business with Chinese people, the only real competitive advantage you’ll get is efficient digital branding.

 For Chinese people, branding is everything.
 They could spend 10x the price for something branded rather than something not branded.
-And it’s particularly true about things which they don’t know much about… If you don’t want to have to play the discount game forever or being seen as a cheap company, you’ll have to develop your e-reputation and brand your products/services.
+And it’s particularly true about things which they don’t know much about… If you don’t want to have to play the discount game forever or be seen as a cheap company, you’ll have to develop your e-reputation and brand your products/services.